AntonTorej/Python-projects/README.md

 4. **The small-growth anomaly survives FF3.** The SMALL LoBM portfolio retains a significantly negative alpha (-0.7% per month, t ≈ -3.3 under Newey-West) — the model overestimates returns on small growth stocks.
 This residual anomaly motivated subsequent factor models (Carhart 1997, Fama-French 2015).

-5. **Both models are formally rejected by GRS, with comparable test statistics.** Despite FF3's improvements in cross-sectional R² and mean absolute alpha, the GRS J-statistic (83.28 for FF3 vs 86.09 for CAPM) is only modestly lower under FF3.
+5. **Both models are formally rejected by the GMM joint test, with comparable test statistics.** Despite FF3's improvements in cross-sectional R² and mean absolute alpha, the J-statistic (83.28 for FF3 vs 86.09 for CAPM) is only modestly lower under FF3.
 This reflects the long sample's high statistical power: with nearly 1,200 monthly observations, even small alphas become statistically detectable.
 The rejection of FF3 is driven primarily by the persistent small-growth anomaly rather than by widespread mispricing.

 6. **The SMB risk premium is statistically weak over the full sample.** The estimated SMB premium is small (0.08% monthly) and not significantly different from zero (t ≈ 0.9), in contrast to the original Fama-French sample.
 This is consistent with subsequent literature documenting that the size premium has been weak outside the 1963-1991 window.